 Luckily, a specialized pregnancy pillow may be able to swoop in and save the day (or night).

 “A good pregnancy pillow can relieve pressure on the spine, back, and hips while improving the alignment of the hip, shoulder, and spine,” according to the Parenting Healthy Babies website.
 “A pregnancy pillow is instrumental in preventing an expecting woman from sleeping on her stomach in an uncomfortable and dangerous position.”

 Another benefit?
 Many pillows end up being comfortable and useful even after pregnancy.
 They can be used to help moms stay supported during post-delivery recovery and to help with breastfeeding or other postpartum activities.

 There are approximately five main categories of pregnancy pillows.
 Here’s a description of each.

 Wedge pillows are popular because they’re multi-functional and can be used during and after pregnancy and delivery.
 The shape is often comparable to a wedge of cheese and can come in both round and triangular options.
-Typically, you put the wedge under your bump to help support it as you sleep or rest.
-You can also use it to elevate your back or your legs.
+Typically, people put put the wedge under their bump to help support it as they sleep or rest.
+People can also use it to elevate their back or their legs.